A Geometric Proof to Cantor's Theorem and an Irrationality Measure for Some Cantor's Series: Irrationality measure

 \section{Irrationality measure}

-The next step is to give a irrationality measure for some Cantor series.
-Now, we construct a non-countable family of functions, where one of them is exactly a well-known function for us. \begin{defi} Given $\sigma = (b_1, b_2, ...) \mem{N}^{\infty}$, where\\ {\bf (i)} For all $p$ prime number, $\#\{n \mem{N}\ |\ p|b_n\} = \infty.$\\
+The next step is to give an irrationality measure for some Cantor series.
+Now, we construct an uncountable family of functions, where one of them is exactly a well-known function for us. \begin{defi} Given $\sigma = (b_1, b_2, ...) \mem{N}^{\infty}$, satisfying

 We define the function $D(\cdot,\sigma):\mathbb{Z}^{*}\rightarrow \mathbb{N}$, by